 BRMO Centralises Mining Operations with AVEVA

 Northern Cape, South Africa – Assmang Proprietary Limited is a joint venture mining company that operates in South Africa.
-In total, it excavates and produces 3.6 metric tons of iron and manganese ore per year across its three separate mine shafts.
+In total, it excavates and produces 3.6 million tons of iron and manganese ore per year across its three separate mine shafts.

 The Khumani and Beeshoek Mines are located in the Northern Cape province and excavate primarily iron ore, while the Black Rock Mining complex (BRMO), situated 80 km northwest of the town of Kuruman in the Kalahari, focuses its efforts toward highly sought manganese ore.